jinyuzu99/nothingblock/README.md

 ## How to Use

-Get the raw adress from the list below, then add it to your Adblock
+Get the raw address from the list below, then add it to your Adblock

 (The release version will have a one click URL adress)